-- Between people who are in close contact with one another (within 6 feet for 3 minutes or more). - Through respiratory droplets produced when an infected person coughs, sneezes, or talks. - When droplets land in the mouths or noses, or are inhaled into the lungs, of people who are nearby. - By symptomatic and asymptomatic individuals. - By people touching a contaminated surface or object and then touching their mouths, noses, or eyes.
+- Between people who are in close contact with one another (within 6 feet for 15 minutes or more in a 24 hour period). - Through respiratory droplets produced when an infected person coughs, sneezes, or talks. - When droplets land in the mouths or noses, or are inhaled into the lungs, of people who are nearby. - By symptomatic and asymptomatic individuals. - By people touching a contaminated surface or object and then touching their mouths, noses, or eyes.